 My own experience of the problem included e.g. word finding difficulties, reading accuracy and comprehension problems, spelling and written expression difficulties and like others before me, I managed to struggle my way through tertiary education.
 However, by adopting and more importantly by developing many learning strategies along the way, I qualified with a BSc.
 (Hons) Degree in Remedial Linguistics i.e. Speech & Language Therapy (SLT).
 This sparked the beginning of my quest to find a logical intervention for a very common and worldwide problem.

 First-hand experience of dyslexia inspired me to create WordsWorthLearning© and working with a varied child and adolescent caseload during my 10 years as Principal SLT in Lucena Clinic - Child and Adolescent Psychiatric Services (Dublin), and this coupled with my own “learning strategies” certainly provided the impetus and means to do this.

-The original programme has been used very successfully in my Private Practice for many years and in 2009 I decided to create a digital version to make it more affordable, available and inclusive via the internet.
-It is now being used to improve reading and spelling skills, in schools and also by parents at home and even the two in collaboration.
-It is an online program for children that are failing at school and under-achieving, to help them reach their true academic potential.
+The programme is still being used very successfully in my Private Practice in Dublin.
+In 2009 a digital version of the programme was created, to make it more affordable, available and inclusive (to everyone that needs it) via the internet.
+It is being used to improve reading and spelling skills in schools, by parents (at home with their children) and also by teenagers and adults.
+Although it started life as a programme for children that are failing at school, it is now being used by many teenagers and adults that are under-achieving, providing them with an opportunity to reach their true potential.